cthompto/webzines-f22/README.md

 4. Open the repository in Atom and text that your page works.
 It should be live at something like 127.0.0.1/(name of your folder)/
 5. After its tested and working, push your update to the origin.

+Your submission for the assignment will be your completed folder uploaded to the repository, no submission on Canvas.
+Due Sunday 10/2 @ midnight.

 ### Follow-up
 After everyone has uploaded their folders, I will create a home page for all the zines.